-Faculty who serve as substitutes for absent faculty members will be paid at their hourly rate, after the department has covered three-class sessions.
+Full-time faculty who serves as substitutes for absent faculty members will be paid at their hourly rate, after the substitute has covered three-class sessions.
 (Clinicals are covered immediately.)

 Office Hours - Full-time faculty are expected to schedule a minimum of TWO separate office hours a week on two separate days, excluding Club Hours, for conferences with students.
 TWO additional hours by appointment should also be scheduled.
+Virtual office hours may be held to facilitate student access.

 Office hours, location, and telephone number should be announced to students in all classes.
-Scheduled hours should be prominently posted outside office doors and on the Department Office bulletin boards for student reference.
+Scheduled hours should be prominently posted on the outside office doors, updated in Blackboard on the "Course Information" page and course announcements, and on the Department Office bulletin boards for student reference.